gitricko/tradenote-selfhost/README.md

 ## Security Considerations for Running TradeNote in Codespaces

-Running TradeNote in GitHub Codespaces is generally secure, as access to the Codespace URI is restricted to the GitHub user who owns the repository.
+Running TradeNote in GitHub Codespaces is secure, as access to the Codespace URI is restricted to the GitHub user who owns the repository.
 This inherently protects the default credentials for TradeNote and Mongo Express (defined in `docker-compose.yml`).
 However, to ensure your data remains secure, follow these best practices:

 - **Keep Your Repository Private**: Ensure your GitHub repository is set to private to prevent unauthorized access to your backup file (`./backup/tradenote_db_backup.tar.gz`) if you commit it to the repository.
 - **Limit Codespace Access**: Only share Codespace access with trusted collaborators via GitHub repository permissions.